ShankarK2009/TechNerd2009/README.md

 - 👋 Hi, I’m @TechNerd2009
 - 👀 I’m interested in ...
 Technology (in general)
 - 🌱 I’m currently learning ...
-Java, and Agentic AI
+Java and Agentic AI
 - 📫 How to reach me ... **EMAIL**: krishnamurthyshankar9@gmail.com

 <!---